ZviRosenfeld/MinMaxSearch/README.md

 {
     public bool ShouldPrune(IState state, int depth, List<IState> passedThroughStates) {
-        // Some logic here to decide if we should prune return false;
+        // Some logic here to decide if we should prune - you probably don't want to always return false for a real pruner. return false;
     }
 }